martin-magakian/batchresize/README.md

 Resize manually in photoshop: it was far too long<br />
 Resize with imagemagic: still to long.
 It only use a single core of my machine

-So I creating this small multi-threaded bash script One a 8 core machine it will get 8 times faster than imagemagic.
+So I created this script who will run is 8 times faster on a 8 core CPU

 Warning
 ---
-This script replace the original picture.<br />
+This script replace the original picture.
 An alert is display before processing:<br />
 ![Warning](https://raw.github.com/martin-magakian/batchresize/master/README_src/warning.png)

 How to use